melezhik/outthentic/README.md

 # Examples

-An example outhentic project lives at examples/ directory, to run it say this:
+An example outthentic project lives at examples/ directory, to run it say this:

 ```
     strun --root examples/